 Saturday: 10:00 – 16:00

-Opening hours are valid for the period 9 February – 7 December 2025.
+The opening hours are valid until 6 December 2026.
 Please visit the museum’s website for more information.

 Free entrance.